-Students are required to live on campus unless they meet one of the following criteria: 1) they live with parents or other immediate family in the local area and commute from home; 2) they are at least 21 years of age; 3) they are married; 4) they are enrolled for less than 12 credit hours; or 5) they have written permission from the Dean of Students.
+Students are required to live on campus unless they meet one of the following criteria: 1) they live with parents or other immediate family in the local area and commute from home; 2) they are at least 23 years of age; 3) they are married; 4) they are a Military Veteran; 5) they are enrolled for less than 12 credit hours; or 6) they have written permission from the Dean of Students.
 Students are advised to discuss any plans to change residency status (either moving into or out of campus housing) with the Dean of Students before making any commitments.

 Because nearly all students in campus housing are traditional freshmen and sophomores under the age of 21, housing older students in that environment may be inappropriate.
-Students age 21 or older are NOT PERMITTED to live in the residence halls, unless an exception is approved by the Dean of Students.
+Students age 23 or older are NOT PERMITTED to live in the residence halls, unless an exception is approved by the Dean of Students.